Growing Up in the Jedi Temple

 "It is," said Master Windu.
 "Although it will probably be a number of years for you, Initiate Okrest, until you are taken as a Padawan."

-Ellé didn’t want to let go, but as the others came in Padmé gently pulled her arms off of her and stepped away.
-On their own accord they all came into the room, crowding it up until Master Windu said, “Out into the big room.
-We want to talk to all of you briefly.”
+Ellé didn't want to let go, but as the others came in Padmé gently pulled her arms off of her and stepped away.
+They really crowd the room up, until Master Windu said, "Out into the big room.
+We want to talk to all of you briefly."

 So he squeezed her hand back, and stayed by her, even if it meant he wasn't accompanying Padmé as she and her new Master went to the far side of the room so they could face everyone.